-\textbf{Acknowledgements} We thank Y.~Ando, A.~V.~Balatsky, F.~Libisch, S.~Rotter, and M.~Shiraishi for discussion, J.~Baraillon and P.~Hofegger for technical assistance during the measurements, and M.~Schinnerl and W.~Schrenk for assistance in the cleanroom.
+We thank Y.~Ando, A.~V.~Balatsky, F.~Libisch, S.~Rotter, and M.~Shiraishi for discussion, J.~Baraillon and P.~Hofegger for technical assistance during the measurements, and M.~Schinnerl and W.~Schrenk for assistance in the cleanroom.
 Part of this work was done in the cleanroom facilities ZMNS of TU Wien.
-This was been supported by the FWF grant number 29279-N27 and by KAKENHI (18H01148, 17H06138, 18H03683).\\
+We acknowledge financial support by the Austrian Science Fund (FWF Grants No. 29279-N27 and No. SFB F 86), the European Research Council (ERC Advanced Grant 101055088) and by KAKENHI (18H01148, 17H06138, 18H03683).

-\textbf{Authors contributions} G.~E.\ initiated and M.~T.\ lead the study.
-M.~T., G.~E., and M.~B.\ performed the transport, magnetic, and specific heat measurements.
-K.~K. and A.~K.\ synthesized and pre-characterized the materials.
-Y.~I. and S.~S. performed the time-resolved ARPES measurements.
-A.~S.-T.\ prepared the micro-structured samples.
-M.~T. and G.~E. analysed the data.
-S.~P.\ supervised the work.
-M.~T., G.~E., and S.~P.\ wrote the paper, with inputs from all authors.\\